luxonis/depthai-python/docs/source/samples/calibration_reader.rst

 Calibration Reader
 ==================

-This example shows how to read API over XLink.
+This example shows how to read calibration data.

 .. rubric:: Similiar samples: